 Guest post by Robert Albert, Collaboration Specialist, AstraZeneca

-Step One: Evaluating the Solution
+Step 1: Evaluating the Solution

-Step Two: Developing In-House Expertise
+Step 2: Developing In-House Expertise

 Our second critical role was our Service Manager, who went through the DocuSign University classes to become a Certified Workflow Manager.
 This provided her the training she needed so that she could help others on her team to understand how to offer the correct level of support for future requests.
-She was going to be with the DocuSign program over the long term, so we needed her to become the resident expert that other departments could come to for advice and guidance on how best to use DocuSign.
+She was going to be with the DocuSign programme over the long term, so we needed her to become the resident expert that other departments could come to for advice and guidance on how best to use DocuSign.

-Step Three: Building our Centre of Excellence
+Step 3: Building our Centre of Excellence

 The Centre of Excellence consists of three groups, two of which provide support and one that is administrative.
 The first support group developed was the Training Group.
 They are responsible for all of the demos and general information requests.